-$$\begin{split} \delta J / \delta F_i &= \delta (J_1 + J_2 + \, \dots \, J_i + \, \dots \, J_n) / \delta F_i = \delta (J_i + \, J_n) / \delta F_i \\ &= \delta J_i / \delta F_i - \delta J_n / \delta F_n = 0 \end{split}$$
+$$\begin{split} \delta J / \delta F_i &= \delta (J_1 + J_2 + \ldots J_i + \ldots J_n) / \delta F_i = \delta (J_i + J_n) / \delta F_i \\ &= \delta J_i / \delta F_i - \delta J_n / \delta F_n = 0 \end{split}$$

-Urbanczyk and Wattenbarger (1994) applied this criterion to the maximization of oil production of wells that produce both oil and gas, but where the total gas handling capacity is fixed (limited).
-In their application J_i is the oil production and F_i is the gas production in well i, and the idea is to operate the wells such that $\delta J_i/\delta F_i$ is the same for all wells; that is, by increasing the gas production by a given amount δF_i one gets the same benefit in terms of extra oil production δJ_i in all wells.
+There has been many applications of this criterion.
+Urbanczyk and Wattenbarger (1994) applied it to the maximization of oil production of wells that produce both oil and gas, but where the total gas handling capacity is fixed (limited).
+In their application $J_i$ is the oil production and $F_i$ is the gas production in well i, and the idea is to operate the wells such that $\delta J_i / \delta F_i$ is the same for all wells; that is, by increasing the gas production by a given amount $\delta F_i$ one gets the same benefit in terms of extra oil production $\delta J_i$ in all wells.

 Good self-optimizing variables are then the difference in marginal cost between the units (which should be zero).
-Below we discuss two industrial applications of this idea.
+Below we discuss two industrial applications from Eastman.

-Example 5-1 - Operation of parallel refining systems: Eastman received an industry award for its application of advanced control to optimally load three parallel refining systems.
+Example 5 - Operation of parallel refining systems: Eastman received an energy efficiency award for 2002 from the American Chemistry Council for its application of advanced control to optimally load three parallel refining systems.
 Each system consists of four distillation columns used to refine crude reactor product.
 The application uses process data to establish operating costs for processing material from crude reactor effluent to saleable product.
-Based on operating costs, process operation limits, and utility availability, the feed rate to each refining train is adjusted to match reactor production with refining system production.
-The allocation of load to each system is adjusted to achieve equal marginal refining costs.
-Example 5-2 - Syngas production in parallel furnaces: For many years Eastman produced synthesis gas by reacting methane and steam in reforming furnaces.
-The process consisted of 15 furnaces operated in parallel, see Figure 5-1.
+The allocation of load to each system is determined by adjusting the feed rates to each train to achieve equal marginal refining costs.

+Example 6 - Syngas production in parallel furnaces: For many years Eastman produced synthesis gas by reacting methane and steam in reforming furnaces.
+The process consisted of 15 furnaces operated in parallel, see Figure 9.
 The effluent gas from the furnaces was combined as feed to three carbon dioxide removal systems.
 The product syngas from the three carbon dioxide removal systems was combined to form a single product gas used in downstream chemical production.
 The 15 reforming furnaces, constructed over the span of three decades, each had different energy efficiency characteristics as well as different yield performance as technology advanced.
 In addition, the three carbon dioxide removal systems were of varying efficiency and performance.
 Newer systems were better instrumented, had valves that performed better, and had on-line analytical measurements.
 At any time, there were one to three furnaces down for routine maintenance.